dghost/GLVideoFilter/README.md

 The program works by performing the following steps:

-- In the `captureOutput` callback, the Y'UV results of the latest camera frame are converted into RGB and the RGB/Y information rendered into a texture.
-    - If blurring is enabled, a gaussian blur is applied in Y'UV space prior to the conversion to RGB.
-- If Canny or Canny Composite filters are enabled, a Sobel pre-pass is run and the results are cached along with the original Y value.
+- The `captureOutput:` delagate performs the following:
+	- Performs a colorspace conversion from Y'UV to RGB for each pixel
+	- Renders the RGB + Y data into a texture
+	- Sets a flag to indicate that the texture has been updated
+- During redraw, the 'glkView: drawInRect:' delegate performs the following:
+	- Checks if a new frame is available, and if so:
+		- It applies a gaussian blur if enabled
+		- It applies a pre-pass filter if either of the Canny filters are enabled
-- The selected filter is applied and the result is cached.
+		- The selected filter is applied and the result is cached
+		- The texture is marked as having been processed
-- When a redraw is triggered, the last processed frame is rendered to the screen.
+	- The appropriate texture is then rendered to the screen

 Due to the number of render passes executed, the intermediate textures are all the same size as the source video stream.
-On an iPad this is 1280x720, but on an iPhone this is 640x480.
-This can be changed easily in code but will affect performance.
+This defaults to 1280x720 on all devices, but can be changed easily.

 ####Usage
-A one-finger tap toggles between filters.
+A one-finger tap cycles between filters.
 A two-finger tap toggles blurring on/off.